-Abstract Expressionism refers to an American art movement that emerged after World War II during the 1950s.
-The artists who are generally considered Abstract Expressionists experimented with new approaches to painting in a number of unique ways.
-They “broke free” from traditional painting methods (like keeping the canvas on an easel, or painting with traditional tools like brushes).
+Abstract Expressionism refers to an American art movement that emerged after World War II during the late 1940s and flourished in the 1950s.
 Although Abstract Expressionist artists’ paintings look very different, their work tends to share several key characteristics.

-Abstract Expressionist artwork does not generally contain realistic looking images of objects or figures.
-Instead, in Abstract Expressionist artwork, shapes, colors, and lines combine to create the “image.”
-Many Abstract Expressionists wanted people to be able to react to the artwork without the interference of associations with recognizable imagery.
+Abstract Expressionist artworks do not generally contain realistic images of objects or figures (the “seen world”).
+Instead, in Abstract Expressionism, shapes, colors, and lines combine to create the “image.”
+Many Abstract Expressionists wanted people to be able to react to their paintings without the interference of associations with recognizable imagery.

 Many Abstract Expressionist artists wanted to immerse the viewer in a total experience of their art.
-Making art that was very large in scale helped Abstract Expressionist artists draw the viewer’s focus into the artwork to achieve this goal.
-Creating art that could be experienced, not just seen, was important.
+Making art that was very large in scale helped draw the viewer’s focus into the artwork to achieve this goal—creating art that could be experienced, not just seen.

-Abstract Expressionist artists commonly covered the entire surface of their paintings.
-They “broke the boundaries” of the canvas by stretching the paint all the way to, and sometimes over, the edge of the canvas.
+Abstract Expressionist artists commonly activated the entire surface of their paintings.
+Their images often “played” with the edge of the canvas.
 In a typical Abstract Expressionist composition, there is not one focal point.
-Instead, a person’s sight might be directed “all over” the canvas by the colors of paint, brushstrokes, and the artist’s technique.
+Instead, a viewer’s eyes might be directed “all over” the canvas by the colors of paint, brushstrokes, and the artist’s technique.

-Abstract Expressionist artwork generally shows some motion or movement made by the artist in the act of making.
-Even artists who did not create their artwork by using big movements or gestures did, in many cases, achieve a sense of implied movement in the finished artwork by the marks made on the canvas.
+Abstract Expressionist artworks often show motion or the movement made by the artist in the act of making the painting.
+Even artists who did not create their artwork by using big movements or gestures did, in many cases, achieve a sense of implied movement in the finished artwork by how they made marks on the canvas.
 A sense of movement is also created by the all-over compositions that keep viewers’ eyes moving around the artwork.

 Abstract Expressionists used several different techniques to make their art.
 Some artists poured and dripped paint, moving around the canvas in the act of painting.
-Other artists applied broad, heavy, brush strokes with thick brushes, like artist Franz Kline.
+Other artists applied broad, heavy, brush strokes with thick brushes.
 Clyfford Still applied his paint with a trowel in jagged swaths, sometimes layering it on very thickly, and in other places very thinly.
 Each artist’s particular technique, their particular manner and order of applying paint to the canvas determined what their artwork would look like.

-Many of the Abstract Expressionist artists were interested in philosophies that examined the artist’s inner life and the experience of being human.
-Whether illustrated with broad body movements or controlled applications of paint, Abstract Expressionist artists “expressed” with their technique, tools, and materials the ideas and emotions that could not be described with everyday images.
-These artists did not want their expression to be confined by recognizable imagery.
+Many of the Abstract Expressionist artists were interested in philosophies or other ideas that examined the artist’s inner life and the experience of being human.
+Whether illustrated with broad body movements or controlled applications of paint, Abstract Expressionist artists “expressed” with their technique, tools, and materials the ideas and emotions that could not be conveyed by everyday images.
+These artists did not want their expressions to be confined by recognizable imagery.
 While Abstract Expressionist artists wanted viewers to be free to experience and understand their artwork on their own terms, their artwork often touched on big ideas they thought were important—like life and death, spirituality, power, struggle, and a range of human emotions.